George Mason Repositories

 Restricted.
 If your data cannot be openly shared due to sensitive or rights-restricted information, we will help you find an appropriate repository or storage solution.
 Depending on the nature of the restrictions, this data can be archived as a metadata-only record (title, author, abstract) with an email contact to request access to the dataset.
 The data files can be released to certain users upon request.

 Identifying data repositories for archiving research data and associated research outputs is an important task.
-If MARS or Dataverse are not appropriate for your data, the Data & Digital Scholarship Services (DDSS) can help with locating an appropriate repository and with material preparation and deposition.
+If MARS or Dataverse are not appropriate for your data, Data & Digital Scholarship Services (DDSS) can help with locating an appropriate repository and with material preparation and deposition.

 Archiving your data in a domain repository can be used as an alternative to or in addition to MARS or George Mason's Dataverse.
 Domain repositories are associated with a subject discipline.
 Below are major directories for locating a discipline-specific repository: